CagriCatik/RRT-MPC/docs/architecture.md

 This layered structure keeps responsibilities narrow, simplifies testing of each stage, and provides a clear seam for future planners or controllers.

+## Runtime Sequence

+1. `PipelineOrchestrator.run()` configures the Matplotlib backend, instantiates each stage with the loaded `PipelineConfig`, and measures wall-clock timings for observability.
+2. `MapStage.build()` produces immutable `MapArtifacts` that bundle the raw occupancy grid, start/goal, rectangular obstacle approximations, and the workspace extents used by planners operating in continuous space.
+3. `PlanningStage.plan()` selects the configured algorithm and returns a `PlanningArtifacts` wrapper.
+The planner output is smoothed in-place so the downstream controller receives curvature-aware waypoints without additional work.
+4. `TrajectoryTracker.track()` converts the plan into an MPC reference, runs the controller, and streams prediction frames to `viz.visualization` while recording them when requested.
+The method returns a `TrackingResult` containing the executed state history.
+5. The orchestrator aggregates the stage outputs into a `PipelineResult` so CLI callers and notebooks can access the intermediate artefacts without probing private attributes.

+This sequence mirrors the logical architecture diagram and doubles as a checklist when integrating the framework into external applications.

+## Key Data Structures

+- **`MapArtifacts`** – immutable container for the inflated occupancy grid, start/goal pair, workspace bounds, and (optionally) inflated rectangles used by the axis-aligned RRT variant.
+It is always produced by `MapStage` before any planner is invoked.
+- **`PlanningArtifacts`** – lightweight wrapper around `PlanResult`, ensuring the orchestrator can extend metadata in the future without changing the stage contract.
+- **`TrackingResult`** – holds the closed-loop state history returned by the MPC tracker.
+Its minimal surface keeps storage costs low while still providing enough data for plotting or log export.
+- **`PipelineResult`** – aggregates the previous artefacts, providing convenience accessors for the computed path (`plan`) and tracked states (`states`).

+These dataclasses codify the coupling between stages and act as the canonical place to document new fields when extending the pipeline.

+## Failure Handling & Robustness

+- **Map preparation** regenerates the base map when `MapConfig.generate` is set or the cached image is missing, ensuring deterministic builds across CI and experiments.
+- **Planning** propagates failure via `PlanResult.success`.
+The control stage aborts early when this flag is false, preventing undefined behaviour.
+- **Tracking** applies a two-stage relaxation inside `_solve_with_relaxation` when OSQP reports infeasibility, widening rate limits and reducing the target speed before retrying.
+Persistent infeasibility is logged as an error and the loop exits gracefully.
+- **Visualisation** is optional; when disabled the pipeline still produces a complete `PipelineResult`, enabling batch evaluation on headless machines.

+## Performance & Determinism Considerations

+- Planning randomness is seeded via `PlannerConfig.random_seed` and the RRT parameters, making generated trees reproducible.
+- Occupancy inflation and reference building operate on NumPy arrays, enabling vectorised execution that scales with map size.
+- The MPC controller warms starts OSQP, reuses linearised dynamics across the horizon, and exposes penalty weights for slack variables so tuning efforts are explicit in configuration rather than hard-coded.
+- Stage-level logging reports timings, iteration counts, and controller progress, providing a low-overhead feedback loop when profiling the system.

 ## Stage Contracts

 | Stage             | Input artefacts                  | Output artefacts                 | Failure handling                                 |